isabella232/presentation-druxt_101/slides.md

 The Frontend is an instance of the DruxtSite module using the BootstrapVue UI framework and custom DruxtWrapper theme components.

+Let's take a quick walk through of the site __ BRIAN:
+(BRIAN TO SHARE)
+- It's serving Full Statically generated HTML, which Nuxt hydrates to provide client-side navigation.
+- This also allows for Layout components, which provide modern User experience.
+- The Frontend is hosted on Amazee's Lagoon, however, being Full static allows it to run on services like Netlify and Vercel.

 The source code is all available on github, so be sure to check it out.

-Let's take a quick walk through of the site:
-- The site is hosted on Amazee's Lagoon
-- It's serving Full Statically generated HTML, which Nuxt hydrates to provide client-side navigation.
-- Layout components can be used for modern UX offerings.
 -->

 ---